Chicken Noodle Soup with Lemon and Fresh Herbs

-The Best Chicken Noodle Soup
+Why This Is The Best Chicken Noodle Soup

 - Fresh, simple ingredients.
 We’ve kept it simple with this recipe, choosing to use fresh produce like carrots, onions, and celery, fresh herbs, and lean chicken breast.
 The addition of lemon and cream provide depth and balance and an overall subtle richness that complements the herbs.

 - Nothing beats a classic.
 We used classic chicken noodle soup ingredients in this recipe, like chicken breast, carrots and celery, and those nostalgic, squiggly egg noodles.
 But the lemon, fresh herbs, cream, and heat from the red pepper flakes really takes what is actually a simple dish and makes it into something fantastic.
-We think it is the best chicken noodle soup out there.

-Ingredients in The Best Chicken Noodle Soup
+Ingredients in Chicken Noodle Soup with Lemon and Herbs

 - Boneless, skinless chicken breasts – you cook them right in the soup, so it couldn’t be easier!
 Plus, this amps up the chicken flavor in the broth.